openfedem/cmake-modules/README.md

   Currently, gcc on Linux (Ubuntu) and MS Visual Studio with Intel Fortran on Windows is supported.
 This file needs to be included in the top-level `CMakeLists.txt` file of the build project.
-- `Functions.cmake` contains some general function and macro definitions.
 - `Date.cmake` defines the macro `date()` for creating time stamp source files that generates the build date in the compiled binaries.
 - `GTest.cmake` defines the function `add_cpp_test()` for defining a C++